 A large number of parties supported the High Gas Retirement sensitivity case proposal, including CAISO, CalCCA, GSCE, IEP, LS Power, PG&E, SCE, SCPA, SDG&E, and SEIA/LSA.
-Many parties noted the importance of studying this issue in advance of gas retirements, including parties that own or operate gas assets such as IEP and Calpine.
+Many parties noted the importance of studying this issue in advance of gas retirements, including parties that own or operate gas assets such as Calpine.
 CEJA/Sierra Club and EDF, while supporting the sensitivity, also would like to see sensitivities with additional gas retirements, including all gas plants, or at least all gas plants located in DACs.

 Several parties also suggested iterative studies, in addition to the sensitivity portfolio analysis, to analyze what other resources, such as solar and storage, in addition to or instead of transmission alternatives, could be added to local areas.
 These parties included CalCCA, PG&E, SDG&E, SEIA/LSA, and BAMx.
-PG&E, in particular, recommended additional analysis to identify specific hours when there may be a transmission deficiency.
+GPI proposed performing a high-baseload-renewables sensitivity.
+PG&E recommended additional analysis to identify specific hours when there may be a transmission deficiency.